kamir/kstreams-perf-test/README.md

 In order to integrate the KStreams performance test app, we have to modify the docker-compose file.

-### Add a demo workload
+### Prepare a demo workload container

-First, build the project locally and create the container.
+First, build the `kstreams-perf-test` project locally and create the docker image using the commands:
 ```
 mvn clean compile assembly:single
 docker build . -t kstreams-perf-test-app